alxroyer/scenario/doc/src/devel.coding-rules.py.rst

 .. admonition:: Memo - No renamed attribute or module exports with a single ``from ... import ... as ...`` statement
     :class: note

-    If we declare :py:attr:`scenario.logging` as following:
+    If we declare :py:data:`scenario.logging` as following:

     .. code-block:: python